Know when Baby may need you with our most advanced monitoring system yet.Shop Now

 Crib: your baby should always sleep in their own crib or bassinet.

 Before you can leave the hospital or birth center you must have an infant car seat installed in your car.
 However, it’s estimated more than half of car seats are installed incorrectly or not used properly.
-Use Baby Safety Month as a reminder to double or triple-check that your baby’s car seat is properly installed and that your child is buckled in correctly every time you get in the car.
+If you're a parent of a young child, it's important to make sure your car seat is properly installed and that your child is buckled in correctly every time you get in the car.
 Car accidents are one of the leading causes of death for children under the age of 5, so it's crucial to make sure you're doing everything you can to keep your little one safe while on the road.Learn more about car seat installation and how to safely install your infant seat at Safe Kids Worldwide.

 Keeping an eye on your little one is one of the biggest ways to ensure Baby’s safety.
 Plus, a baby monitor can give you some peace of mind when you can't be in the same room as your child.

 Create a list of emergency contacts

-- Plan how to evaluate your home or neighborhood
+Plan how to evaluate your home or neighborhood

-- Pack an emergency bag of supplies
+Pack an emergency bag of supplies

 Electrical plugs and the long cords from blinds pose a very serious strangulation risk to babies and young children.
 Wrap up and secure the extra cord length from lamps or monitors and never put your baby’s crib or bassinet near unsecured cords.
-For a totally secure monitoring experience, the Owlet Cam can’t be beat.
-The Cam comes with a safe wall mounting kit to keep dangerous cords away from little hands and can be mounted over your baby’s crib without worry.
+For a totally secure monitoring experience, the Owlet Cam 2 can’t be beat.
+The Cam 2 comes with a safe wall mounting kit to keep loose cords away from little hands and can be mounted over your baby’s crib without worry.
 The Cam also streams over a secure Wi-Fi connection so only those you choose can stream video.